-Anyone who has explored the inner life to a certain extent is faced with a mystery.
+Anyone who has explored his/her inner life to a certain extent is faced with a mystery.
 Apart from all the outer attractions in the world, at the heart of the human, there exists something profound and beautiful in itself, a beauty without features.
-The mystery is not so much that two different dimensions exist- an outer world (zahir) and the inner world (batin) – but that the human being is suspended between these two dimensions, as a space in which both meet.
-It is as if the human being is the meeting point, the threshold between two worlds.
+The mystery is not so much that two different dimensions exist- an outer world (zahir) and the inner world (batın) – but that the human being is suspended between these two dimensions, as a space in which both meet.
+It is as if the human being is the meeting point, the threshold between the two worlds.

 The heart occupies a position intermediate between the nafs (false self) and Allah.
 It becomes a point of contact between the two.
-Like a transformer, it receives the spiritualizing energy of the spirit and conveys it to the self.
-Like the physical heart it is the center of the individual psyche.
+Like a transformer, it receives the energy of the spirit and conveys it to the self.
+Like the physical heart, it is the center of the individual psyche.

 There are countless attractions in the world of multiplicity.
 Whatever we give our attention to, whatever we hold in this space of our presence, its qualities will become our qualities.
 If we give the heart to multiplicity, the heart will be fragmented and dispersed.
 If we give the heart to spiritual unity, to Allah, the heart will be unified.

-Ultimately what the heart desires is unity in which it finds peace.
+Ultimately what the heart desires is unity, in which it finds peace.

 Truly, in the remembrance of Allah, hearts find peace.

 The nafs desires multiplicity and suffers the fragmentation caused by the conflicting attractions of the world.
+Hz.
 Rabi’a, perhaps the greatest woman saint of the Sufi tradition, said: “I am fully qualified to work as a doorkeeper, and for this reason: What is inside me, I don’t let out.
 What is outside me, I don’t let in.
 If someone comes in, he goes right out again—He has nothing to do with me at all.
 I am a doorkeeper of the heart, not a lump of wet clay.”

 We can assume the responsibility of being the doorkeeper of our own heart, choosing what we wish to keep within the intimate space of our own being.